ballerkobe808/invest/README.md

 - PMI - Private Mortgage Insurace - If you put down less than 20% on a house, then you gotta buy insurace for the remainder in case u cant pay or you default later on...

 ---

+### Notes

+How to find deals
+difficult and time-consuming

+market deals
+Get the software to find deals below market (MLS deals)

+off market deals
+craigslist??

+automated deal finder
+keyword craigslist

+### Creative Aquisitions

+Equity Sharing

+Master Lease
+-Rent the building in order to sublease

+Option
+-right but not an obligation

+put (record) a memorandum on the title so owner cant sell it

+questions -
+why are you selling
+is there a mortgage on the house?
+Can i take that over???
+If i were to give you the money, what would you do with it?

+give them a list of choices

+agreement for deed (if seller has a mortgage) seller carryback mortgage (if seller owns it outright)

+terms after so many years i get the property make sure to write the depreciation into the contract - we deserve it more

+subject to

+### Notes